opensourcefeed/opensourcefeed.github.io/_posts/2019-07-31-1-it-at-school-linux-18.04.md

 - Open Source as part of Education
 - Download IT@School GNU/Linux 18.04
 image: "/screenshots/IT at School 18.04/02 Application Menu.png"
+description: "Evolution and screenshots of KITE GNU/Linux 18.04 - GNU/Linux distribution for educational institutions by Government of Kerala.
+Download KITE GNU/Linux 20.04."
 ---

 <div class="alert alert-warning">